Sofiane-h31/aero-rag/README.md

                     └────────────────────────────────────────────────────┘

                     ┌─────────────────── online (per query) ─────────────┐
-   question ──▶ embed ──▶ retrieve top-k chunks ──▶ build prompt ──▶ LLM ──▶ grounded answer + sources
+   question ──▶ embed ──▶ retrieve top-k ──▶ build prompt ──▶ LLM ──▶ grounded answer + sources
                     └────────────────────────────────────────────────────┘
 ```

-- **Retrieval** — the question is embedded and matched against the report chunks
+- **Retrieval** — the question is embedded and matched against report chunks by
-  by cosine similarity (ChromaDB).
+  cosine similarity (ChromaDB).
 - **Generation** — the retrieved chunks are injected into the prompt of a local
-  instruction-tuned LLM, which is told to answer *only* from that context and to
+  instruction-tuned LLM, instructed to answer *only* from that context and to say
-  say "I don't know" otherwise.
+  "I don't know" otherwise.
 - **Reliability** — a groundedness score (answer ↔ retrieved-context similarity)
   flags answers that may not be supported by the sources.
+On the sample question
+  set, mean groundedness ≈ **0.83**.

 ## Stack